Lincoln County History Prior to 1886

 The Forty-fourth Regiment of Tennessee Volunteer Infantry was organized at Camp Trousdale in November, 1861, with C. A. McDaniel, Colonel, and D. J. Noblett, Assistant surgeon, from this county.

-It also included four companies from Lincoln: One commanded by C. A. McDaniel, who, upon being elected colonel, was superseded by T. M. Bell, and he by J. E. Spencer, with the following lieutenants, Joseph Cunningham, A. B. Rhea, and J. J. Martin;
+One commanded by C. A. McDaniel, who, upon being elected colonel, was superseded by T. M. Bell, and he by J. E. Spencer, with the following lieutenants, Joseph Cunningham, A. B. Rhea, and J. J. Martin;

 One by W. A. Rhodes, with J. H. Patterson, Jacob Van Hoozer and C. K. Moody as lieutenants;